intel-lab-lkp/linux/Documentation/filesystems/fuse.rst

   Set the block size for the filesystem.
 The default is 512.
 This option is only valid for 'fuseblk' type mounts.

+inval_wq=N
+  Enable a workqueue that will periodically invalidate dentries that have expired.
+'N' is a value in seconds and has to be bigger than 5 seconds.

 Control filesystem
 ==================